 Alpha particles are born in stellarators as a product of the fusion reaction.
 Born with $3.5$ MeV, alpha particles carry a substantial amount of energy which, if confined, will heat the plasma and sustain the reaction.
 On the other hand, poor confinement of the alphas can have destructive effects on the plasma-facing components, and detract from plasma self-heating.
 Hence, confinement of fast ions is, and has been, a focal point in stellarator design \cite{ku2008physics,henneberg2019properties,bader2019stellarator,landremanBullerDrevlak,leviness2022energetic}.

 Stellarator design is generally split into two stages.
 In the first stage the plasma shape is optimized such that the magnetohydrodynamic (MHD) equilibrium meets specified performance criteria, such as particle confinement, stability, and/or reduced turbulence.
 The second stage is then devoted to finding electromagnetic coil shapes and currents which generate the desired magnetic field.
-Due to the computational expense of simulating particle trajectories for long times, typically stage-one configurations are designed using proxy metrics for confinement, such as quasisymmetry (QS) \cite{boozer1983transport,landreman2022magnetic,rodriguez2022measures}, $\Gamma_c$ \cite{nemov2008poloidal,bader2021modeling,leviness2022energetic, bader2019stellarator} and epsilon effective, $\epsilon_{eff}$ \cite{nemov1999evaluation}.
+Due to the computational expense of simulating particle trajectories for long times, typically stage-one configurations are designed using proxy metrics for confinement, such as quasisymmetry (QS) \cite{boozer1983transport,landreman2022magnetic,rodriguez2022measures}, $\Gamma_c$ \cite{nemov2008poloidal,bader2021modeling,leviness2022energetic, bader2019stellarator}, $\Gamma_\alpha$ \cite{velasco2021model}, and epsilon effective, $\epsilon_{eff}$ \cite{nemov1999evaluation}.
 Recently, numerical optimization of a QS metric has been particularly successful in improving particle confinement in stellarators, leading to configurations with less than $1\%$ fast-ion losses \cite{landreman2022magnetic,wechsung2022precise,landremanBullerDrevlak}.
-Despite the success of QS and other proxies, it is unclear what is being sacrificed by using proxies to design the device rather than relying on exact calculations.
-For example, since QS is a sufficient condition for confinement, rather than a necessary condition, it may be overly stringent.
+Despite the success of QS and other proxies, their correlation with direct trajectory calculations is known to be imperfect \cite{bader2021modeling, paul2022energetic, leviness2022energetic}.
+Since QS is a sufficient condition for confinement, rather than a necessary condition, it may be overly stringent.